Concerted parking space management as a building block for sustainable campus mobility at TU Dresden (KONZERT)

 Presentation slides

-FAQs on parking space management at the TUD (as of September 2025)
+FAQs on parking management (as of September 2025)

 Currently, only employees can apply for a parking permit for the university grounds on the Südvorstadt campus.
 Students, guests and visitors to the TUD can currently only park on public streets.